Unplugged Traditions which Last a Lifetime

 They learn a lot about themselves, and when they come home at the end of their camp session, they’ll be walking a little taller.

-Catch this article in the Spring 2022 printed edition of Mt Washington Valley Vibe available at any of these locations around the region
+Catch this article in the Winter 2022/23 printed edition of Mt Washington Valley Vibe available at any of these locations around the region

 Overnight summer camps located in the Mt.
 Washington Valley, NH and ME